Chocolate Fig Spice Cake

 Ingredients for this Chocolate Fig Spice Cake

-- Orange Zest and candied orange - I love the combination of chocolate and orange - it’s always so full of winter flavours.
+- ORANGE ZEST & CANDIED ORANGE: I love the combination of chocolate and orange - it’s always so full of winter flavours.
 I use freshly grated zest and the candied orange adds a nice touch - it’s optional though.
 You can use orange extract too for even more orange infusion

-How to make this decadent chocolate bundt cake:
+How to make this decadent chocolate fig cake (detailed instructions below):

 - Prepare pan and preheat oven